1and1/go-gchat-notifier-plugin/README.md

 * add a new webhook name, provide an optional avatar URL and press 'Save'.
 * a webhook URL will be generated for you.

-At the moment, the tokens look like this:
+At the moment, the webhook URLs look like this:

 `https://chat.googleapis.com/v1/spaces/.../messages?key=...&token=...`